-The I-94 is issued at a U.S. port of entry following an interview by an immigration officer to determine whether the alien is eligible for admission in that particular nonimmigrant category.
-The Form I-94 indicates the classification under which the alien is admitted and the period of authorized stay in the U.S. under that classification.
+The I-94 is issued at a U.S. port of entry following an interview by an immigration officer to determine whether the noncitizen is eligible for admission in that particular nonimmigrant category.
+The Form I-94 indicates the classification under which the noncitizen is admitted and the period of authorized stay in the U.S. under that classification.
 Although the period of authorized stay is usually expressed with a beginning and ending date, for some nonimmigrants classifications the authorized period of stay may be expressed as "D/S," meaning for duration of status.

 Maintaining valid status at all times is important for future applications for benefits in the U.S. If you have any concerns regarding your status in the U.S. call us at 773-516-4100 or contact us online for a consultation to discuss your immigration issues or questions.